Model Compression vs. Adversarial Robustness: An Empirical Study on Language Models for Code: Empirical Results

 \subsection{Answering RQ3: Identifying Robust Compression Strategies}

-While compression strategies typically reduce the robustness of models under adversarial attacks (as discussed in RQ2), it is essential to identify which compression strategy offers the most robust models for practical deployment.
+While compression strategies typically reduce model robustness to adversarial attacks (as discussed in RQ2), it is essential to identify which strategy yields the most robust models for practical deployment.
 To answer this question, we compare the robustness of models under adversarial attacks across three compression techniques: pruning, quantization, and knowledge distillation.
-Since the knowledge distillation technique (\textit{Compressor}) is applied only to the CodeBERT model and the program understanding tasks (e.g., clone detection and vulnerability detection), we focus on the pruned and quantized versions of CodeBERT for these tasks to ensure consistency and enable a fair comparison in addressing RQ3.
-Figure \ref{CompareTechniques} visualizes the impact of compression techniques on model robustness under adversarial attacks.
+Since the knowledge distillation technique (\textit{Compressor}) is applied only to the encoder-only architecture (e.g., CodeBERT and GraphCodeBERT models) and the program understanding tasks (e.g., clone detection and vulnerability detection), we focus on the pruned and quantized versions of CodeBERT and GraphCodeBERT models for these tasks to ensure consistency and enable a fair comparison in addressing RQ3.
+Table \ref{ASRAllComp} presents the results of adversarial robustness comparisons across the three compression techniques using the \%ASR metric.

-From Figure \ref{CompareTechniques}, we observe that for the clone detection and vulnerability detection tasks, the knowledge-distilled model consistently exhibits higher \%ASR values across all attacks, indicating lower robustness than the pruned and quantized variants.
+From Table \ref{ASRAllComp}, we observe that for the clone detection and vulnerability detection tasks, the knowledge-distilled model consistently exhibits higher \%ASR values across all attacks, indicating lower robustness than the pruned and quantized variants.
 For instance, in clone detection and under the ALERT attack, the \%ASR for the distilled model reaches 97.1\%, while the pruned and quantized models show significantly lower \%ASR values of 16.8\% and 9.7\%, respectively.
 This trend holds across all attack types, suggesting that the distilled model is more susceptible to adversarial attacks.
-Between the quantized and pruned models, we observe that the quantized model demonstrates greater robustness in the clone detection task.
-However, in the vulnerability detection task, the pruned model shows greater robustness than the quantized model.
-In terms of AMQ, as shown in Figure \ref{CompareTechniques}, the knowledge-distilled model requires fewer queries to achieve a successful attack in the clone detection task, indicating lower robustness.
-In contrast, although the quantized model shows higher AMQ values for the clone detection task, it requires fewer queries to succeed in the vulnerability detection task.
-Moreover, the pruned model consistently requires higher AMQ values to achieve a successful attack in the vulnerability detection task, suggesting comparatively greater robustness.
-These observations suggest that, based on the AMQ metric, the impact of compression techniques on model robustness varies across tasks, with no single technique consistently outperforming the others.
+Between the quantized and pruned models, we observe that the quantized model is more robust in the clone detection task.
+However, in the vulnerability detection task, the pruned model is more robust than the quantized model.
+We also observe a very similar pattern with the GraphCodeBERT model.
+This pattern also holds for the more advanced attack technique CODA, as shown in Figure \ref{CODAAttack}.